Jaysmito101/cgl/README.md

 # CGL
-CGL (C Graphics Library) is a multipurpose library mainly for recreational coding /  demoscenes / proptotyping / small games / experementation.
+CGL (C Graphics Library) is a multipurpose library mainly for recreational coding /  demo scenes / prototyping / small games / experimentation.
 This has a lot of utilities for graphics.
 And best of all all of it is inside a single header file `cgl.h`.
 Also CGL is made purely in C but is also compatible with C++.

 NOTE: Do not think that header only means its going to increase compile time as the implementation needs be enabled only for 1 file using `#define CGL_IMPLEMENTATION`